aspose-words/Aspose.Words-API-References/english/net/aspose.words/textwatermarkoptions/layout/_index.md

 linktitle: Layout
 articleTitle: Layout
 second_title: Aspose.Words for .NET
-description: TextWatermarkOptions Layout property.
-Gets or sets layout of the watermark.
-The default value is Diagonal in C#.
+description: Discover the TextWatermarkOptions Layout property to customize your watermark's appearance.
+Easily set it to Diagonal or your preferred layout for enhanced visuals.
 type: docs
 weight: 60
 url: /net/aspose.words/textwatermarkoptions/layout/